Previous: Define Constraints, Up: Constraints

 Returns the register class associated with c.
 If c is not a register constraint, or those registers are not available for the currently selected subtarget, returns

-Here is an example use of satisfies_constraint_
+Here is an example use of satisfies_constraint_m.
+In

 peephole optimizations (see Peephole Definitions), operand